 This may seem obvious, but law school applicants sometimes miss this important point: Your personal statement needs to be about you.
 Not the people or work that influenced you.
 You.
 (While your mother, father, or a grandparent can inspire an interest in law, don’t focus your personal statement on that person; otherwise we’ll wish they were the one applying to law school!)

-We want you to use the personal statement to show us that you have skills needed to succeed in law school, beyond what your LSAT score or GPA can tell us.
+We want you to use the personal statement to show us that you have the skills needed to succeed in law school, beyond what your LSAT score or GPA can tell us.
 We're looking for things like a strong work ethic, motivation, and the determination to overcome obstacles.